YuchengWang/anything-llm/README.md

 - `yarn setup` from the project root directory.
   - This will fill in the required `.env` files you'll need in each of the application sections.
 Go fill those out before proceeding or else things won't work right.
 - `cd frontend && yarn install && cd ../server && yarn install` from the project root directory.
+  `yarn dev:server` and `yarn dev:frontend`  from the project root directory.

 Next, you will need some content to embed.
 This could be a Youtube Channel, Medium articles, local text files, word documents, and the list goes on.
 This is where you will use the `collector/` part of the repo.